-Five starting points for a new system for resource allocation to the university
+Five starting points for a new system for resource allocation to higher education

-After 30 years with the current system for resource allocation for higher education, it is time to rethink and reform the system according to tomorrow's needs.
-In a new memo, the Swedish National Union of Students, SFS, presents the background to today's system, why it needs to be reformed, and five central starting points for a new system.
-It is high time to initiate a reform of the resource allocation system, and it probably requires another investigation.
+After 30 years of the current system for resource allocation for higher education, it is time to think again and reform the system according to tomorrow's needs.
+In a new memorandum, the Swedish National Union of Students, SFS, presents the background to the current system, why it needs to be reformed, and five central starting points for a new system.
+It is high time to start reforming the resource allocation system, and this will probably require further investigation.

 SFS proposes a new investigation that will take the following into account: